tjhowse/factory_boardgame_public/rules.md

 ![](img/conveyor_demo_v1.png)

 In this example there are two different resources feeding onto the same conveyor, and one of them does not match the resource type on the input to the machine!
 Calamity!
+(Disregard the colour of the pointer triangle - this is a prototyping issue)

 ![](img/conveyor_invalid_v1.png)

 ## Construction